phat-hee/eeg__temporalgraph_ad_ftd_hc/README.md

-# 🧠 Classification of Healthy Controls versus Alzheimer’s and Frontotemporal Dementia Using Temporal Graph Neural Networks: A Resting-State EEG Study”
+# 🧠 Classification of Healthy Controls versus Alzheimer’s and Frontotemporal Dementia Using Temporal Graph Neural Networks: A Resting-State EEG Study

 This repository contains code for graph-based classification of EEG signals using Graph Neural Networks (GNNs).
 The goal is to distinguish between: